What Is Micropile?

 Type B Micropiles: Pressure Through Casing:

-- After performing the initial tremie grouting, a pressure grouting is finished concomitantly with the lifting of the casing from the bond zone through a pre-installed tube.
+- After performing the initial tremie grouting, pressure grouting is finished concomitantly with the lifting of the casing from the bond zone through a pre-installed tube.

 - 2nd stage of grouting serves in amplifying grout soil bonding.